Ryan Poehling

-Ryan Poehling (/ˈpeɪlɪŋ/ PAY-ling; born January 3, 1999) is an American professional ice hockey center for the Anaheim Ducks of the National Hockey League (NHL).
+Ryan Poehling (/ˈpeɪlɪŋ/ PAY-ling; born January 3, 1999) is an American professional ice hockey player who is a center for the Anaheim Ducks of the National Hockey League (NHL).
 He was selected in the first round, 25th overall, by the Montreal Canadiens in the 2017 NHL entry draft.
 Poehling has also previously played for the Pittsburgh Penguins and Philadelphia Flyers.

 Playing career

 Amateur

 After playing two seasons at Lakeville North High School, Poehling was drafted first overall by the Lincoln Stars in the 2015 United States Hockey League draft.
 He joined the Stars during the 2015–16 season after his high school season was over.
 In May 2016, Poehling announced he had graduated high school early and signed with St. Cloud State University for the 2016–17 season.
 He stated that part of his decision was due to his brothers committing to St. Cloud as well.

 In his freshman season at St. Cloud, Poehling played in 35 games and recorded 13 points.
 He was also named to the 2016–17 NCHC Academic All–Conference Team alongside his brothers.
 Poehling was drafted in the first round, twenty-fifth overall, by the Montreal Canadiens in the 2017 NHL entry draft.
 Poehling went on and had a successful sophomore year with St. Cloud State.
 He notched 31 points in 36 games and helped his team win the regular season in the NCHC.
 Poehling scored the game-winning goal in a 4–2 win over the Denver Pioneers to help St. Cloud win the Penrose Cup as regular season champions.

 Poehling participated in the Canadiens 2018 Development Camp prior to the 2018–19 season, however, he chose to return to St. Cloud State for his Junior year to try to win the national championship.